DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: Experiments

 \subsection{Experiment Setup}

 \myparagraph{Dataset configurations} We compare DanceTrack with its closest dataset, MOT17.
-For MOT17, because the test server is not available easily, we follow the train-val splitting provided in CenterTrack~\cite{CenterNet} to evaluate on the validation subset.
-For DanceTrack, we follow the default splitting described in the previous section to train on the training subset and evaluate on the test subset.
+For MOT17, because the test server is not available easily, we follow the train-val splitting provided in CenterTrack~\cite{CenterNet} to evaluate on the validation subset, unless in Section~\ref{sec:sota}.
+For DanceTrack, we follow the default splitting described in the previous section.

 \myparagraph{Model configuration} Unless specified otherwise, we inherit the default training settings of the investigated algorithms provided in the original papers or the officially released codebases.
-For MOT17 and DanceTrack, algorithms use shared configurations and hyperparameter settings.